KOHsEMP/balancing_ensemble/README.md

 ```

 ## Algorithms setting to create component predictors
-The hyperparameter settings of the component predictors used in the experiments are shown below.
+The hyperparameter settings of the component predictors used in this paper are shown below.
 The values not shown are the default values in `scikit-learn 1.0.2`.

 * Logistic Regression : `LogisticRegression`